Dr hab. Lech S. Borkowski

 First, there was a long silence.
 Then, after my inquiry, I was informed that I was refused participation at the conference.
 The reason for this refusal was not provided.

-I received this information as an email message from Piotr Klamut, son of Jan Klamut, a long-time director of the Polish Academy of Science institutions and a former secretary of the Regional Committee of the Polish United Workers Party in Wrocław.
+I received this information as an email message from Piotr Klamut, son of Jan Klamut, a long-time director of the Polish Academy of Science Institute and a former secretary of the Regional Committee of the Polish United Workers Party in Wrocław.
 He informed that my submission was not accepted, but did not provide a reason behind this decision.

 The refusal to accept my poster and my participation in the Polish-US conference on superconductivity in 1995 was unjustified and incomprehensible.
 When I asked Roman Micnas during my first visit to Poznań in August 1995, if he could intervene and help me attend the conference, he said he did have any influence on decisions of this type.